The rate of assistance you will receive is based on the sea freight cost disadvantage.

 When we have assessed your claim you will be notified in writing of the amount of assistance you will receive.
 This will be paid into your bank account.
 If you have a query relating to our assessment, you can email firstname.lastname@example.org or FreeCall 1800 993 347.

-To ensure the rates of assistance reflect current freight costs, the Scheme is reviewed every year by the Department of Infrastructure and Regional Development.
+To ensure the rates of assistance reflect current freight costs, the Scheme is reviewed every year by the Department of Infrastructure, Regional Development and Cities.